senocular/senocular.github.com/articles/js_object_primitive.md

 ObjectPrimitive() instanceof Object // true - Fail
 ```

 The `Object` type _could_ be modified with `Symbol.hasInstance` to account for this as well, but it is not scalable and bad practice to modify built-ins.
-Instead we'll leave it be.

 | What About `typeof`? |
 | :--- |